 The ancient Swiss variety, Plantscher (aka Blanchier, Gros Bourgogne or Bordeaux Blanc), is perhaps best known for having nothing to do with Burgundy or Bordeaux.
 In fact, it’s an off-spring of the Hungarian grape Furmint and its likely place of origin is Central Europe.
-What makes the Plantscher story particularly vexing (and ironic) is that it’s nowhere to be found in its putative birthplace—just as its sibling, Hárslevelü, is nowhere to be found in Switzerland.
-It’s as if the twin grapes were ripped from their mother’s arms as infants and raised in separate worlds unbeknownst to each other.
+What makes the Plantscher story particularly vexing (and ironic) is that it’s nowhere to be found in its putative birthplace—just as its half-brother, Hárslevelü, is nowhere to be found in Switzerland.
+It’s as if the two grapes were ripped from their mother’s arms as infants and raised in separate worlds unbeknownst to each other.

 In his book, Cépages Suisses, Dr. José Vouillamoz is forced to conclude that Plantscher is native to Switzerland simply because it exists nowhere else.
 Beyond that, he’s at a loss to explain where it’s been and how it got here.

-There is a gathering consensus that Plantscher migrated to Valais from one of its other Swiss stops—perhaps Vaud, the upper Rhine Valley near Lichtenstein, St. Gallen or Schaffhausen—but there’s nothing solid to support that hypothesis and no vestige of the variety in any of those locales.
+There is a gathering consensus that Plantscher migrated to Valais from one of its other Swiss stops—perhaps Vaud, the upper Rhine Valley near Lichtenstein, or Schaffhausen—but there’s nothing solid to support that hypothesis and no vestige of the variety in any of those locales.

 Long since discredited is the romantic notion that a holdover population of Huns in the isolated Val d’Anniviers promulgated the variety in the aftermath of centuries of migration and war.
 Unfortunately, here, the math doesn’t add up.
 The fifth century invasion of Western Europe by Attila and the tenth century Magyar invasion that followed, predate the first mention of Furmint by hundreds of years.
 So much for romance.